You hear it at almost every job interview — “Tell me about yourself”

 Exact numbers and figures on how much money you made for or saved a company are music to a future employers ears!

 Be sure to mention if you exceeded a past employer’s expectations or performance goals.
 You can bet the next question they’ll ask is how you plan to do this for their company.

 Don’t wing it

-If you try to come up with a response to awkward interview questions on the spot, you might forget some integral information that sums up your experiences and background.
-Definitely think about this question beforehand and try to shorten your response into a succinct summary.
+If you try to come up with a response to awkward interview questionson the spot, you might forget some important information that sums up your experiences and background.
+Definitely plan your answer to this question beforehand.

 Plan your answer with the Tell Me About Yourself Checklist.

 This is your interview version of the elevator speech, named that way because it should be about the length of an elevator ride – a few sentences long, maximum.

 You want your answer to be detailed enough to get the most important information across without being boring.